Elliptic Littlewood identities: Quadratic transformations

 Again, there is a sum version, this time based on the identity

 of Cauchy-type interpolation functions (suitably extended); we omit the details.
-When $\ell(\blambda)\le 1$, the sum is a special case of the discrete version of Proposition \ref{prop:univ_tq} below (which discrete version in turn combines a quadratic transform of Warnaar \cite{WarnaarSO:2003} with the modular transform of the transform of Spiridonov \cite{SpiridonovVP:2002} mentioned above).
+When $\ell(\blambda)\le 1$, the sum is a special case of the discrete version of Proposition~\ref{prop:univ_tq} below (which discrete version in turn combines a quadratic transform of Warnaar \cite{WarnaarSO:2003} with the modular transform of the transform of Spiridonov \cite[Thm.~5.1]{SpiridonovVP:2002} mentioned above).

 Of course, the next step is to dualize the above conjectures; however, we see by reference to the known trigonometric cases that some subtleties will arise.
-The vanishing integral of Theorem 4.8 of \cite{vanish} (corresponding to Conjecture \ref{conj:vanKsmall}) actually dualizes to a pair of vanishing integrals, while for Theorem 4.1 of \cite{vanish} (a limit of Conjecture \ref{conj:vanPsmall}), not only are there two dual identities, but each dual identity itself involves a sum of two integrals.
+The vanishing integral of Theorem 4.8 of \cite{vanish} (corresponding to Conjecture~\ref{conj:vanKsmall}) actually dualizes to a pair of vanishing integrals (depending on whether the number of variables is even or odd), while for Theorem 4.1 of \cite{vanish} (a limit of Conjecture~\ref{conj:vanPsmall}), not only are there two dual identities, but each dual identity itself involves a sum of two integrals.

-One case is straightforward, namely the ``other'' dual of Conjecture \ref{conj:vanpt} (i.e., exchange $p$ and $q$ before dualizing).
-Here, and in the other two cases, we begin by dualizing the algebraic versions of the conjectures, a la \eqref{eq:vanKsmall_sum}, having first analytically continued in $t^{2n}=T$.
-After reparametrizing and specializing $T$ appropriately, we can recognize the left-hand side as the integral of a Cauchy-type interpolation function, and thus re-express the dual as a vanishing identity.
+One case is straightforward, namely the ``other'' dual of Conjecture~\ref{conj:vanpt} (i.e., exchange $p$ and $q$ before dualizing).
+Here, and in the other two cases, we begin by dualizing the algebraic versions of the conjectures, \`a la \eqref{eq:vanKsmall_sum}, having first analytically continued in $t^{2n}=T$.
+After reparametrizing and specializing $T$ appropriately, we can recognize the left-hand side as the integral of a Cauchy-type interpolation function, and thus reexpress the dual as a vanishing identity.
 At that point, one may use the Pieri identity to extend to a large set of cases of an integral transformation.